jagodki/qZeb3D/README.md

 A regionalisation with (Delaunay-)triangulation or a rasterization should be possible, but is not tested.

 ## Known issues
-1. If the distance between two following coordinates is not exactly the same as described in the XML-files, then points at the end/beginning at one data-section (XML-node *Datenstrom*) can be not correctly arranged:
+1. If the distance between two following coordinates is not exactly the same as described in the XML-files, then points at the end/beginning at one data-section (XML-node *Datenstrom*) cannot be correctly arranged (overlays or bigger/smaller gaps than normaly are possible).

 2. The distance between two following sensors in the cross beam is to big, i.e. I used a TP1b-file with 10cm distance between each laser on the cross beam.
 The resulting distance in the point cloud was ca. 15cm.
 I had not found the problem, maybe it is a problem with the CRS (10cm distance between two points in EPSG:4326 is just detecting by using a high precision of double values - maybe a rounding problem occured).
 3. The software was created and tested using macOS 10.12., not Windwos either Linux is tested until now.